ck

 Copyright (c) 2014-2021 cTuning foundation

-To learn more about the motivation behind CK and CM technology, please explore the following presentations:
+To learn more about the motivation behind this project, please explore the following articles and presentations:

 - "Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments": [ ArXiv ]